xtrm0/csd-blog/website/content/2021/collaborative-data-design.md

 I'm particularly excited by the potential for **open-source collaborative apps** that anyone can modify and redistribute, and that run on a user-specified network, instead of requiring separate hosting and logins (hence dev money and user trust) for each app.

-> I gave a demo of what open-source collaborative apps might look like in [this Strange Loop talk](https://www.youtube.com/watch?v=Exr0iY_D-vw).

 ## The Challenge: Designing CRDTs

 Having read all that, let's say you choose to use a CRDT for your collaborative app.
 All you need is a CRDT representing your app's state, a frontend UI, and a network of your choice (or a way for users to pick the network themselves).
 But where do you get a CRDT for your specific app?